kurdin/console-remote/README.md

 The MIT License (MIT)

-###Warning: Use this for Development and Testing environments only.
+###Warning: Use Console.Re for Development and Testing environments only.
 PLEASE MAKE SURE IT REMOVED FROM YOUR PRODUCTION WEBSITES AND SERVERS.